toiletbril/toiletline/README.txt

 These should be defined before including, in the same file with implementation macro.

-* TL_MANUAL_TAB_COMPLETION - when defined, completion API will be disabled.
+* TL_MANUAL_TAB_COMPLETION -- when defined, completion API will be disabled.
-  Pressing Tab key in `tl_readline()` will now return TL_PRESSED_TAB and will not append anything to history.
-Resulting line will represent current contents of the line, and can be used to implement own completion, along with `tl_setline()`.
+  Pressing Tab key in `tl_readline()` will now return TL_PRESSED_TAB and not append anything to history.
+Buffer contents will represent current state of the line, which can be used to implement own completion, along with `tl_setline()`.
 * TL_HISTORY_MAX_SIZE configures maximum history size;
 * TL_NO_SUSPEND prevents Ctrl-Z from sending `SIGTSTP` to the terminal.
 Since